vincentlaucsb/Graph-Drawing/README.md

  * For some cool animations of force directed algorithms at work, [click here](https://github.com/vincentlaucsb/Graph-Drawing/tree/master/animations)
  * For the C++ code behind these images, [click here](https://github.com/vincentlaucsb/Graph-Drawing/tree/master/src)

- And of course, for my original inspiration
+ And of course, for my original inspiration [read this book](https://www.amazon.com/Graph-Drawing-Algorithms-Visualization-Graphs/dp/0133016153).

 ## C++ Information
 This project was built as a series of C++11 programs pusing Microsoft Visual Studio v15.6.4 on Windows 10 using CMake.
 There are three main programs: